janpetzold/hyperstore/README.md

         ]
     }

-And I needed to update php.ini for debugging to work:
+And I needed to update php.ini for debugging to work (place this right at the beginning):

     xdebug.mode = debug
     xdebug.start_with_request = yes